 January 14, 1942: This review of Babes On Broadway appeared in the “Oakland Tribune,” Oakland, California.

 It wouldn’t be until January 29th that her personal family physician, Dr. Marcus Rabwin, ordered her not to dance for three weeks, telling both her mom and MGM that she was confined to bed.
-Judy had been completely worn out completing the “I Got Rhythm” number under the brutal direction of Busby Berkeley (and famously portrayed in the 2001 miniseries “Life With Judy Garland”).
+Judy had been completely worn out completing the “I Got Rhythm” number under the brutal direction of Busby Berkeley (famously portrayed in the 2001 miniseries “Life With Judy Garland”).
 Her weight had dropped to just 94 pounds!
-Due to his mistreatment of Judy, the fact that he went completely over budget on just the one number, and that he strayed far from the original concept for it, Berkeley was fired from the film.
+Due to his mistreatment of Judy, the fact that he went completely over budget on just one number, and that he strayed far from the original concept for it, Berkeley was fired from the film.
 Norman Taurog was brought in to direct the rest of the film, with Charles Walters handling the musical numbers.
 Judy returned to work on February 8th.

 January 14, 1945: Meet Me In St. Louis was a mega-hit.
 Here is an ad for the film, plus two for the Decca Records “Cast Album” of songs from the film.